Hans van Hemert

-Hans van Hemert (born 7 April 1945 in Voorburg, Netherlands) is a Dutch ASCAP award-winning record producer and songwriter.
-Mouth & MacNeal and Luv' are among the pop acts he produced.
-He also composed three songs for the Eurovision Song Contest.
+Hans van Hemert (7 April 1945 – 7 October 2024) was a Dutch record producer and songwriter.
+Mouth and MacNeal and Luv' are among the pop acts he produced.
+He won an ASCAP award for the song "How Do You Do" by Mouth and MacNeal. and composed three songs for the Eurovision Song Contest.

-Biography
+Career

-His debut
+Debut

-He started his career in 1965 when he worked at Phonogram Records and his relationship with this record company lasted until 1979.
+Van Hemert started his career in 1965 when he worked at Phonogram Records and his relationship with this record company lasted until 1979.

-He produced and co-wrote songs for Q65, The Motions, Ro-d-ys, Zen, Group 1850, Big Wheel, Somerset, Ramses Shaffy and Liesbeth List, Sandra & Andres, Kamahl, American Gypsy and Vulcano.
+He produced and co-wrote songs for Q65, The Motions, Ro-d-ys, Zen, Group 1850, Big Wheel, Somerset, Ramses Shaffy and Liesbeth List, Sandra & Andres, Kamahl, American Gypsy, and Vulcano.

-Mouth & MacNeal
+Mouth and MacNeal

-Among the bands Van Hemert worked with: Mouth & MacNeal.
+Among the bands Van Hemert worked with: Mouth and MacNeal.

 This duo scored big hits not only in their homeland but also abroad between 1971 and 1974: